Publication

 What did the 2025 PEARL trial show about rapamycin for anti-aging?

-The PEARL trial, published in Aging in April 2025, was the first large randomized, double-blind, placebo-controlled trial of rapamycin in healthy humans over 48 weeks.
-It found no significant safety concerns compared to placebo, but also no clear anti-aging signal across the general population.
-Women on 10mg showed some benefits including increased lean mass and reduced pain, but the data does not support prescribing rapamycin as a broad anti-aging intervention.
+The PEARL trial (110 participants, 48 weeks, double-blind, placebo-controlled, published in Aging April 2025) found no significant safety concerns versus placebo but no clear broad anti-aging signal.
+Women on 10mg weekly showed increased lean mass (+0.8 kg) and reduced pain, but no consistent biomarker improvement across the full cohort.
+The data does not support prescribing rapamycin as a general anti-aging intervention.

 Can semaglutide reverse biological aging?

-A July 2025 RCT showed that semaglutide reversed several epigenetic aging markers -- PCGrimAge by 3.1 years, PhenoAge by 4.9 years, and DunedinPACE by 0.09 units, all statistically significant.
-This was the first randomized trial demonstrating a licensed drug reversing epigenetic age.
-However, epigenetic clocks are surrogate endpoints, not hard clinical outcomes like mortality.
-The findings need replication before semaglutide can be recommended specifically for anti-aging.
+A July 2025 RCT (n=40) showed semaglutide reversed several epigenetic aging markers: PCGrimAge by 3.1 years (P=0.007), PhenoAge by 4.9 years (P=0.004), and DunedinPACE by 0.09 units (P=0.01).
+This was the first randomized trial showing a licensed drug reversing epigenetic age, but epigenetic clocks are surrogate endpoints, not hard outcomes.
+Replication is needed before recommending semaglutide specifically for longevity.

 The evidence is early but real.
-A 2024 GeroScience RCT showed NMN improved grip strength, walking speed, and sleep quality in older adults over 12 weeks.
-A 2025 Nature Metabolism study confirmed NMN and NR raise blood NAD+ levels while plain nicotinamide does not.
-These are small, short-duration trials.
-Injectable NAD+ carries additional safety risks -- the FDA issued a Class I recall of GenoGenix NAD+ injections for contamination.
-Dr. Bari advises patients to complete standard preventive care before investing in supplement protocols.
+Igarashi et al. (2024, GeroScience, n=60) showed NMN improved grip strength, walking speed, and sleep quality over 12 weeks versus placebo.
+Dellinger et al. (2025, Nature Metabolism) confirmed NMN and NR raise blood NAD+ levels while plain nicotinamide does not.
+These are small, short trials.
+Injectable NAD+ carries additional safety risks (FDA Class I recall of GenoGenix for contamination).
+Standard preventive care should come first.

-What does Dr. Sina Bari actually recommend for longevity?
+What does Dr. Sina Bari recommend for longevity?

-The foundation is always evidence-based preventive care: 150 to 300 minutes of weekly moderate exercise, resistance training, adequate sleep, Mediterranean-pattern diet, social connection, and not smoking.
-Beyond the basics, I stay current on emerging trial data -- including PEARL and the semaglutide epigenetic findings -- so conversations with patients are grounded in specific evidence rather than blanket dismissals.
-Every recommendation is anchored in the individual patient's risk profile, labs, and functional status.
+The foundation is evidence-based preventive care: 150-300 minutes of weekly moderate exercise, resistance training, sleep optimization, Mediterranean-pattern diet, social connection, and not smoking.
+Beyond that, I stay current on emerging trial data and discuss specific findings with patients rather than offering blanket dismissals.
+Every recommendation is anchored in the individual's risk profile, labs, and whether they have completed standard screening first.